jdriselvato/3DS-Homebrew-development/README.md

 Last month I finally decided to hack my 3DS with custom firmware and with Outdoorsy Lab day, I am finally getting a chance to mess around with homebrew development on the system.
 This repo is write up of the research and progress I made onf the first Lab day (Nov 16th, 2022).

+NOTE: This project does presume that your 3DS/N3DS already has FBI install and CFW running.

 # Lab Day 1

 ## SDK installation process